 Avoidance is Bliss-

 Soluble fibres are your best friend when you are trying to curb high cholesterol.
-Many different food items such as oats are one of the richest sources of soluble fibres that can be easily incorporated in your diet, whether you are a lazy student or a busy stay at home mom, making a bowl of oatmeal or cereal with a few berries and strawberries is a great breakfast meal for all those who suffer from bad heart health.
+Many different food items such as oats are one of the richest sources of soluble fibres that can be easily incorporated into your diet, whether you are a lazy student or a busy stay at home mom, making a bowl of oatmeal or cereal with a few berries and strawberries is a great breakfast meal for all those who suffer from bad heart health.

 Barley is another ingredient that can help you achieve your desired soluble fibre intake.
 Beans are also a rich source of soluble fibres and while oats and barley are quickly digested, beans take longer for the body to process and hence leave people feeling full for longer periods, and can help all those aiming to reduce their weight.